schellevis/aquareasm-to-mqtt/README.md

-This is a work in process of a simple php script that:
+This is a work in progress of a simple php script that:

 * logins to the Aquarea interface using Chrome Headless (login.php)
 * pulls some statistics (pull.php, work in progress)